MDanial-Na/MDanial-Na/README.md

 ## Your presence makes me smile. &nbsp;

-I am a full-stack software engineer and writer.
-I love programming, reading, writing and speaking.
+I am a Front End Programmer in the making.

 As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.